Milwaukee chief demoted over tear-gas use, other concerns

 MADISON, Wis.
 (AP) — An oversight board demoted Milwaukee Police Chief Alfonso Morales after questioning how he handled multiple incidents, including ordering officers to fire tear gas and pepper spray at protesters demonstrating over George Floyd’s death.

-The city’s Fire and Police Commission unanimously voted Thursday evening to demote Morales to captain after three-and-a-half years on the job.
+The city’s Fire and Police Commission unanimously voted Thursday evening to demote Morales to captain after two-and-a-half years on the job.

 The chief’s attorney, Franklyn Gimbel, says Morales’ relationship with the commission has been deteriorating since he refused the chairman’s demand to fire an officer involved in the arrest of Milwaukee Bucks player Sterling Brown in January 2018.
 Most recently the commission criticized Morales for authorizing tear gas to disperse protesters.
 The board has also raised questions over how the department has policed Black communities.

-Note: This story was first published Aug.
-6, 2020.
-It was updated Aug.
-7, 2020, to correct that Milwaukee Police Chief Alfonso Morales had served in the job for 2 1/2 years, not 3 1/2 years.